HubertHalim/QuantConnect-AlgoTrading/README.md

 Authors:
 - Hubert Halim
 - Samuel Khoo
-- Zhang yi
+- Yeo Zhang Yi

-This project is for us to get familiar with integrating machine learning in algo trading and to experience the quant connect platform.
-Through this experience, we became familiar with several machine learning models, namely LSTM and decision trees, to optimize our trades.
-We were also exposed to financial tools and technical indicators that industries apply in trading.
+We decided to embark on this project to get an understanding of how machine learning can be intergrated in algorithmic trading, and to experience the QuantConnect platform.
+Through this project, we became familiar with several machine learning models, namely LSTM and decision trees, and its trading applications.
+Concurrently, we were also exposed to financial tools and technical indicators that the industry applies.

-We are still in the process of learning and will keep on updating this repo in the future.
-Any feedback or any suggestions to help us and improve our learning experience is more than welcomed.
+We are still in the process of learning and will continue to update this repo in the future.
+Any feedback or any suggestions to help us and improve our learning experience is more than welcomed!